SunlayGGX/Storm/README.md

 - **X**: Save the current simulation state.
 - **1 (Key)**: Decrease the physics delta time.
 Valid only if we are not in replay mode, or if CFL is disabled.
 - **2 (Key)**: Increase the physics delta time.
 Valid only if we are not in replay mode, or if CFL is disabled.
-- **F1**: Debug command to print to a human readable text giving all position, velocity and force values of all fluid particles.
-The data is printed inside the output (temp) directory inside "Debug" folder.
 - **F2**: Show/Hide the axis coordinate system displayed on the UI.
 - **F3**: Cycle the color setting of the fluid particle data displayed from ... -> Velocity -> Pressure -> Density -> ... .
 - **F4**: Set selected particle forces always on top flag to true if false, false otherwise.
 But note that if it is true, you'll always see the particle force if it is in front of the view point, but you'll lose the depth information of the vector.